claudiofullscreen/hubble_observatory-1/README.md

 ## How to use

-Hubble Observatory provide only two methods to create and update talent accounts.
+Hubble Observatory provide only methods to create and update talent accounts and employees.

 ### TalentAccount.create